scipion-chem/scipion-chem-drugclip/README.rst

 1. **Install the plugin in Scipion**

-Biofold is installed automatically by scipion.
+DrugCLIP is installed automatically by scipion.

 - **Install the stable version (Not available yet)**